National Stores: Closings

-In the second quarter of 2016, National Stores leaves a 600,000-square-foot regional distribution center in Otay Mesa, California and moves to a building development by Sares-Regis (SRG) in Perris, California, signing a $26 million 10-year lease, in an effort to realize a more centralized logistic location.
+In the second quarter of 2016, National Stores left a 600,000-square-foot regional distribution center in Otay Mesa, California and moved to a building development by Sares-Regis (SRG) in Perris, California, signing a $26 million 10-year lease, in an effort to realize a more centralized logistic location.

 In August 2018, National Stores filed for chapter 11 bankruptcy protection with plans to close 74 of its 344 stores under a reorganization plan.
 The liquidation sales expanded to 184 Fallas and Factory 2-U stores starting in October 2018.

 National Stores began to close more Fallas Paredes stores in early 2022.

 The COVID epidemic was cited as the cause of some of the closings.

 On August 31, 2022, National Stores closed all remaining locations throughout Puerto Rico and the contiguous United States as a result of further restructuring and liquidation of remaining assets.

 Celebrity Endorsement

-In November 2014, National Stores partnered with Latin American actress / musical artist Maite Perroni to introduce her Coleccion Maite Perroni, a contemporary fashion line inspired by her favorite designers reflecting her own personal taste.
+In November 2014, National Stores partnered with Mexican actress / musical artist Maite Perroni to introduce her Coleccion Maite Perroni, a contemporary fashion line inspired by her favorite designers reflecting her own personal taste.